 Hazard Communication Training is provided to all employees during annual safety training.
+Additional training will consist of chemical specific hazards, spill prevention and spill response procedures.

 Employees shall be provided additional training whenever:

 - A new hazardous chemical or chemical product is introduced into their work area, or - New information is obtained on existing chemicals with regard to the hazard, precautionary measures, exposure conditions, etc. - Employee demonstrates a lack of understanding, when working with hazardous chemicals.